Special Training Program for University Postgraduate Teachers

 (ISRO/DOS – NNRMS Sponsored Program)

 The National Natural Resources Management System (NNRMS), a national level inter-agency system set-up in 1983 and chaired by the Member, Planning Commission, Govt. of India, steers the EO programme in the country.
 The nine Standing Committees on Agriculture & Soils, Bio-Resources, Cartography & Mapping, Geology & Mineral Resources, Ocean & Meteorology, Rural Development, Training & Technology, Urban development, Water Resources chaired by the Secretaries of the concerned Ministries of the Govt. of India, provide vital inputs on the requirements of space, ground and user segment.
 Capacity building (CB) of human resource is recognized as a critical element to strengthen not only the organization/ institutions but even the people at grassroots level by spreading awareness about the power of GlS in spatial planning.
 There is a large gap between demand and availability of trained human resource, who can beneficially utilize the geospatial information.
 Such trained and educated human resource is needed both as the provider and user of GI.
 This is vital for sustainable development so that informed decision making can be done at all levels.
 Further, with the advancements of technology and newer systems and data coming through current and future EO missions, the CB requirement is also growing.
 NNRMS Standing Committee on Training (SC-T) addresses this particular issue and provides overall direction and guidance for capacity development in the country so that the benefits of the space technology reach the society at large.
-The twelfth Five Year Plan (FYP) document (http://planningcommission.gov.in/), released on 21 December 2012, also emphasizes that development of human and institutional capabilities and infrastructure are of paramount importance for faster, more inclusive and sustainable growth of the country.The Institute is playing a significant role in conducting the ISRO-NNRMS sponsored training programmes for university faculty.
+The twelfth Five Year Plan (FYP) document (http://planningcommission.gov.in/), released on 21 December 2012, also emphasizes that development of human and institutional capabilities and infrastructure are of paramount importance for faster, more inclusive and sustainable growth of the country.The Institute is playing a significant role in conducting the ISRO-NNRMS sponsored training programmes for university faculty member.
 The programme is of 8 weeks duration and is offered in eight specializations in technology and application domains.
 The main objective of this programme is to train the university/ college teachers in RS & GIS technology and applications, so that they can further teach students in their universities colleges.
-Every year 50 to 65 faculty from different universities (and its affiliated colleges) get trained at IIRS every year.
-An important outcome of this programme is that many of the faculty who have undergone the training at IIRS have started RS & GIS courses in their universities/ colleges.
-So far, IIRS has trained 972 faculty members in this programme.
+Every year 50 to 65 faculty members from different universities (and its affiliated colleges) get trained at IIRS every year.
+An important outcome of this programme is that many of the faculty member who have undergone the training at IIRS have started RS & GIS courses in their universities/ colleges.
+So far, IIRS has trained 1138 faculty members in this programme.

 - GIS Technology and Advances